Dual Diagnosis Treatment Center for Adolescents Near Dallas, Texas

 Depression and Alcohol Use Disorder

-Depression and alcohol use disorder are not an uncommon combination.
-Many times, people with depression turn to self-medication, and alcohol is the easiest to acquire.
+Depression and alcohol use disorder is not an uncommon combination of co-occurring disorders.
+Teens with depression often turn to self-medication, and alcohol is the easiest to acquire.
 Unfortunately, alcohol is also a depressant, which can cause depression to spiral out of control and leave your teen unable to cope with daily life.

 Anxiety Disorders and Substance Abuse